THE WHISTLEBLOWER – Silvereye

 Dreaming design outlines dancing circles.
 Multiple dots surround the main storyline.
 The term ‘dot painting’ stems from what the Western eye sees when facing contemporary Aboriginal acrylic paintings.
 Apparently, the painting style arose from the Papunya art movement in the 1970s.
 Papunya Tula (The Western Desert – South West of Alice Springs and now venturing further into West Australia) artists used a process, which originally mirrored traditional spiritual ceremony rituals.

 The desert soil is prepared and smoothed like a canvas for an inscription of sacred designs.
-These designs replicate movements of ancestral beings (spirits) upon the earth.
+These designs replicate the movements of ancestral beings (spirits) upon the earth.
 The Aboriginals express this spirit world and after the ceremony is complete, the earth is smoothed over and painted bodies rubbed away.
 This practice masks the secrets that took place.
 The Papunya Tula painting style derives directly from the artists’ knowledge of the traditional body and sand painting associated with the ceremony.

 “Pillars of Heaven”